zelca/micromouse/README.md

 ###Command Line Parameters

-To run test use following command line:
+To run test use the following command line:

 ```
 python tester.py {path to maze file}